-This feature is unavailable if Use multi-display features is disabled.

-Note: This feature only affects the main and secondary displays of a DualHead-supporting graphics card.
-This feature is only available if DualHead Multi-Display is enabled.

-Note: You can temporarily disable the MaxVIEW feature by holding down the [Shift] key while maximizing a window.
+- n This feature only affects the main and secondary displays of DualHead-supporting graphics hardware.
+This feature is only available if DualHead Multi-Display is enabled. - n You can temporarily disable the MaxVIEW feature by holding down the [Shift] key while maximizing a window. - n This feature only affects displays controlled by DualHead hardware. - n This feature is only available if "DualHead Multi-Display" is enabled and configured so that both displays always use the same resolution and color palette.

-- ø Use MaxVIEW - ø DualHead Multi-Display
+- ø DualHead Multi-Display - ø DualHead Multi-Display mode